humanmade/altis-local-server/docs/using-xdebug.md

 Bugs are an inevitability of writing code and so Local Server provides an easy way to enable [XDebug](https://xdebug.org/) when you need it.

-XDebug is _not enabled by default_ because it slows PHP down considerably.
+XDebug is _not enabled by default_ because it can slow PHP down considerably.
 This could make you less productive depending on the work you're doing.

 ## Activating XDebug